-Figure 1 (bottom) shows a different dynamics for the evolution of the entropy of keywords of the NYT journal.
-Although the publications in both supports are naturally attached to real life events, a detailed inspection of the most popular topics in both media confirms also structural differences.
-For instance, the discussions about the 'Black Lives Matter movement' notably give an earlier signal in the entropy of Twitter, while its influence is hardly detectable after the killing of George Floyd in the entropy of the NYT keywords.
+'Black Lives Matter movement', notably gives an earlier signal in the entropy of Twitter, while its influence is hardly detectable after the killing of George Floyd in the entropy of the NYT keywords.
 This observation may be related to the fact that, unlike Twitter, a journal follows editorial policies which mostly lead to a balanced reporting about different topics.

-As expected, the "Coronavirus" topic dominated both online discussions and also the journal articles, capturing the attention during a long period, as shown by the wide entropy decrease in March-April.
+As expected, the 'Coronavirus topic dominated both online discussions and also the journal articles , capturing the attention during a long period, as shown by the wide entropy decrease in March-April.
 As COVID-19 influences most aspects of life, it appears in many sections of the journal and has considerable influence on the entropy.

-The 'Presidential Elections' topic, visible in both entropy panels, shows a steeper valley for the NYT curve (deeper than the dominating "Coronavirus" topic).
+The 'Presidential Elections' topic, visible in both entropy panels, shows a steeper valley for the NYT curve (deeper than the dominating 'Coronavirus' topic).
 This reflects the importance of the covering of elections by the journal, as NYT publishes, among others, one article of the election results for each of about 400 districts of the United States, really focusing on the subject during this period.

-A closer look at the topics' evolution allows us to confirm that the remarkable decrease observed in the entropy curves around the dates of important social events are indeed caused by topics related to them.
+A closer look at the topics' evolution, allows us to con-

+firm that the remarkable decrease observed in the entropy curves around the dates of important social events, are indeed caused by topics related to them.

-Figure 2 shows the evolution of the eight most popular topics which are labelled by the most used hashtags in the corresponding community.
+Fig. 2 shows the evolution of the eight most popular topics which are labelled by the most used hashtags in the corresponding community.

 We can also detect the effect that the pandemic had on the public discussion about subjects that seem a priori completely unrelated to it.
-For example, the topic labelled by the hashtag #newpro-filepic, includes other hashtags related to locations and also the hashtag '#flashbackfriday' which is used to tag pictures.
+For example, the topic labelled by the hashtag #newprofilepic, includes other hashtags related to locations and also the hashtag '#flashbackfriday' which is used to tag pictures.
 We find that this topic becomes connected to the coronavirus pandemic via the #stayhome hashtag, presumably because of the changing nature of pictures posted under these hashtags due to lock-down period.

-The fact that our method lets the topics emerge, instead of following a set of hashtags or keywords chosen a priori, reveals interesting facts.
+The fact that our method lets the topics to emerge, instead of following a set of hashtags or keywords chosen a priori, reveals interesting facts.
 We find a topic whose popularity may appear as surprising in US society, labelled by the '#endsars' hashtag.
-In fact, this topic refers to the demonstrations against police violence sparked by videos showing brutality of the Nigerian police organization SARS (Special Anti-Robbery Squad, not to be confused with the SARS-Coronavirus).
-After detecting the users who talked about this subject we found that most of their accounts were tagged abroad (see Supplementary Material).
+In fact, this topic refers to the demonstrations against police violence sparked by videos showing brutality of the Nigerian police organiza-